spring-media/adsolutions-implementationReference/publisher/funke.fun.md

 #### 4.2.2 adsSetup for /gewinnspiele

-Include the following object in your <head>-Tag.
+Include the following object in your head-Tag.

 ```javascript
 <script type="text/javascript">